chevereto/v3-docs/settings/banners.md

 # Banners

+`/dashboard/settings/banners`

-Chevereto is a traffic making machine and you will surely find useful to monetize it with ads.
-By default the system comes with 16 predefined ad spaces that allows you to generate revenue with your image hosting website.
+The system comes with 32 predefined ad spaces (16 for NSFW, 16 for SFW) that allows you to generate revenue with your image hosting website.

-## Step-by-step Add banner codes

-- Go to Dashboard > Settings > Banners.
-- Paste your code in the desired ad space block.
-- Scroll down and click on "Save changes".

 ## Ad networks (normal websites)